-Korumburra-Wonthaggi Road (M437) connects Wonthaggi to Korumburra approximately 30km to the northeast.
+Korumburra-Wonthaggi Road (C437) connects Wonthaggi to Korumburra approximately 30km to the northeast.
 It is configured with a single traffic lane in each direction.
 Direct vehicle access is provided to the properties between Bass Highway and Wentworth Road (i.e. older part of town), with direct vehicle access generally restricted or facilitated via a service road east of Wentworth Road (i.e. newer part of town).

-Bass Highway
+Cape Paterson Road

-Bass Highway (M435) connects Wonthaggi to Cape Paterson approximately 8km to the south.
+Cape Paterson Road (C435) connects Wonthaggi to Cape Paterson approximately 8km to the south.
 It also forms a secondary tourist link between Wonthaggi and Inverloch, although is less convenient than the Bass Highway.
 It is configured with a single traffic lane in each direction.
 Occasional direct vehicle access is provided to the properties abutting Cape Paterson Road in the Wonthaggi township.

+Municipal roads

-Wentworth Road, Fuller Road and Oates Road are Council roads, generally aligned in a north-south direction, that service the study area.
+Wentworth Road, Fuller Road and Oates Road are municipal roads managed by Council that service the study area, and are generally aligned in a north-south direction.
 These roads primarily service existing residential properties at their southern ends.
 Loch-Wonthaggi Road and Heslop Road are rural roads to the north and west boundaries of the study area.

 Heslop Road